Tanah Merah Ferry Terminal

-The Tanah Merah Ferry Terminal is a ferry terminal in Singapore, located at Changi.
+The Tanah Merah Ferry Terminal is a ferry terminal in eastern Singapore, located within the Changi planning area.
 The terminal serves ferry services to the Indonesian islands of Batam and Bintan, and Desaru, in Johor, Malaysia.
 It is owned and managed by Singapore Cruise Centre.

 History

 The terminal was constructed in 1995 at a cost of S$29 million with the intention of boosting tourism.
 The terminal began operations on 26 August.
 In 2007, the terminal, along with the Singapore Cruise Centre, received a $2.5 million IT upgrade, along with a $3 million facelift.

 In 2010, bus service 570 was introduced to carry passengers between the terminal and Tanah Merah MRT station and Bedok MRT station.
 Bus service 35 has since replaced it.